dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/view-ws-assoc.png

 * The user you shared your Workspace with can now log in, select your collaborative Workspace and add something, e.g. a note.
 This note is now accessible to all members of the Workspace.
-It will appear on the selected topicmap, visible to all Workspace members looking at the same topicmap.
+It will appear on the selected Topicmap, visible to all Workspace members looking at the same Topicmap.

 .. note:: You can create membership associations to every Workspace that you have write permission in.